zstoebs/Daily-Coding-Problem/December 2019/README.md

 insert(key: str, value: int): Set a given key's value in the map.
 If the key already exists, overwrite the value. sum(prefix: str): Return the sum of all values of keys that begin with a given prefix.

+- 12/30/2019: Implement the function fib(n), which returns the nth number in the Fibonacci sequence, using only O(1) space.